F-Barto/LiDARTouch/README.md

 ```
 use `--help` for more details.

-### Paths configuration
+### Step 3: Paths configuration

+Copy and rename the file `.env_example` to `.env`.
-Change the paths present in the `.env` file to configure the saving dir and the path to your dataset.
+Change the paths present in the `.env` file to configure the saving dir, the paths to your dataset and the pre-processed data.

 ## 🏋️ Training <a name="training"></a>